-The Company's primary source of income, net interest income, decreased \$875 thousand, or 3.87% from 2015 to 2016.
-The decrease in net interest income is due primarily to the \$1.1 million decrease in interest income on loans during 2016.
-While we have been successful in our strategy to conservatively grow the loan portfolio, renewed loans are repricing at lower interest rates and new loans are being booked at lower interest rates due to competitive pressures and the continued low interest rate environment.
-With new commercial lenders added during 2016, we believe, going forward, new increased volume will outpace the monthly loan paydowns and maturities.
-The decrease in interest income was offset by a \$517 thousand decrease in interest expense on time deposits, as a result of our time deposits re-pricing at lower interest rates at maturity, a decrease in volume of higher cost time deposits that left the bank, as well as a favorable shift in the deposit mix whereby our higher-cost time deposits were replaced with lower-cost deposit products.
+The Company's primary source of income, net interest income, increased \$1.1 million, or 4.85% from 2017 to 2016.
+The increase in net interest income is due primarily to the \$1.6 million increase in interest income on loans during 2017, due to increased loan volume during 2017.
+While we have been successful in our strategy to grow the loan portfolio, renewed loans are repricing at lower interest rates and new loans are being booked at lower interest rates due to competitive pressures.
+With new commercial lenders added during 2017, we believe, going forward, new increased volume will outpace the monthly loan paydowns and maturities.
+Investment interest income remained comparable at \$1.5 million in 2017 and 2016.
+The increase in interest income was offset by a \$593 thousand increase in interest expense on time deposits, as a result of our time deposits re-pricing at higher interest rates at maturity, and an increase in the volume of higher cost time deposits.

-Nonaccrual loans were \$13.4 million at December 31, 2016 compared to \$14.8 million at December 31, 2015.
-This represents a decrease of \$1.4 million, or 9.71%.
-Although nonaccrual loans decreased during 2016, the continued high volume of nonaccrual loans negatively affects interest income as these loans are nonearning assets.
+Nonaccrual loans were \$7.6 million at December 31, 2017 compared to \$13.4 million at December 31, 2016.
+This represents a decrease of \$5.8 million, or 43.57%.
+In 2017, 65 nonperforming loans totaling \$3.9 million were sold to further reduce the high level of nonaccrual loans with proceeds of \$3.6 million received.
+Charge offs of \$256 thousand associated with the sold nonperforming loans were realized and fully absorbed by the allowance for loan losses during 2017.
+Although nonaccrual loans decreased during 2017, the continued high volume of nonaccrual loans negatively affects interest income as these loans are nonearning assets.
 Interest income and cash receipts on impaired loans are handled differently depending on whether or not the loan is on nonaccrual status.
 If the impaired loan is not on nonaccrual status, the interest income on the loan is computed using the effective interest method.
 When doubt about the collectability of a loan exists, it is the Bank's policy to stop accruing interest on that loan under the following circumstances: (a) whenever we are advised by the borrower that scheduled payment or interest payments cannot be met, (b) when conditions indicate that payment of principal and interest can no longer be expected, or (c) when any such loan becomes delinquent for 90 days and is not both well secured and in the process of collection.
-All interest accrued but not collected on loans that are placed on nonaccrual or charged off are reversed against interest income in the current period.
+All interest accrued but not collected on loans that are placed on nonaccrual or charged off are reversed against interest income in the current period except in the case of a nonaccrual loan that is well secured and in the process of collection, in which case, the interest accrued but not collected is not reversed.
 The interest on these loans is accounted for on the cash basis or cost-recovery method until qualifying for return to accrual.
 Generally, loans are returned to accrual status when all the principal and interest amounts contractually due are brought current, six consecutive timely payments are made, and prospects for future contractual payments are reasonably assured.